How do you see and what do you think about the LGBTQ+ phenomenon?

 Note that the angels tell Abraham (Prophet Ibrahim) that they have been commanded to destroy Lot’s people before they actually enter Lot’s city.
 So their destruction is not something decided on the spur of the moment by God for trying to rape these male-like angels, their destruction had been decreed before the angels enter the city (The Quran, verses 51:32 and after).
 It is true that Lot’s people are rapists, but since the Quran’s main criticism of these people centers around the fact that “they approach men sexually instead of women”, it is natural to conclude that they were destroyed for this, rather than for rape alone.

-The obvious conclusion is that they were destroyed for consensual homosexual sex, rather than for rape.
-I know that there is a strong desire to interpret these verses as saying the destruction was due to rape, but this is a very far-fetched interpretation, especially if you take into account the fact that Lot offers his daughters to these rapists.
-He gives preference to this crime against his daughters over what he considers to be the far more serious crime against God and His honor.
+The obvious conclusion is that they were destroyed for engaging in homosexuality, rather than merely for rape.
+I know that there is a strong desire to interpret these verses as saying the destruction was due to rape, but this is a far-fetched interpretation.

 I am aware that gender identity issues exist and I have every sympathy for a person who feels they were born into the wrong sex or who feel that they do not fit into the traditionally accepted roles that society determines for them.
 Islam does not say that these issues do not exist; it says that one should give preference to God’s laws as opposed to their own personal fulfillment, because God has the best interests of humanity at heart.
 It is true that psychology and genetics plays a part in making a person homosexual, but this does not make it OK.
 I explain the reasons why in detail in my essay On Islam, Homosexuality and Homosexual Muslims.